LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetSecurityQuestionsByAccessToken-get-">Get Security Questions By Access Token (GET)</h4>
  This API is used to retrieve the list of questions that are configured on the respective LoginRadius site.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/security-questions-by-access-token/)

 ```java